- Our primary aim is a finite one:

 - A Legacy: leaving behind us hospitals run by and for local people, providing eye care, training and employment in the heart of their communities.

-- An ongoing commitment: to continue the sharing of clinical knowledge, expertise and ideas that is at the core of our current partnership with Indian ophthalmic teams.
+- An on-going commitment: to continue the sharing of clinical knowledge, expertise and ideas that has always been at the core of our partnerships with Indian ophthalmic teams.